 Spring: Mar 15, 15, 15 <<<>>> summer

-Chipping Sparrows typically arrive in early Apr and peak around early May.
-There are several earlier reports in Mar; such reports require documentation as confusion with American Tree Sparrow is likely.
+Chipping Sparrows typically arrive in late Mar and peak numbers occur in early May.
+There are several earlier reports in Mar; such reports require documentation.
 However, one in Lancaster Co 1-5 Mar 2010 was photographed, as was another there 1-4 Mar 2019, and there were several early reports in 2012 after a mild winter, including 3 Mar at Fairmont, Fillmore Co and 7 Mar at Dakota City Cemetery, Dakota Co.
 Earliest dates in Webster Co were 6 Mar 1930, 11 Mar 1931, 12 Mar 1929, and 13 Mar 1927 (Ludlow 1935).
-There are three early dates in South Dakota, 5, 14, and 21 Mar (Tallman et al 2002).

 In areas of the southwest where breeding is uncommon, migrants depart by late May (Brown and Brown 2001).